cummse20/project_step_2/README.md

 ### Getting started

 *Make sure that you have forked and cloned the [`project_web`](https://github.com/lin-380-s24/project_web) repository from GitHub and that your Git and GitHub configuration is set up on your computer.
-See [recipe](https://qtalr.github.io/qtalrkit/articles/recipe-4.html#check-your-understanding) and slides [A](https://lin-380-s24.github.io/slides/day-10.html#/) and [B](https://lin-380-s24.github.io/slides/day-11.html#/) for guidance.*
+See [recipe](https://qtalr.github.io/qtalrkit/articles/recipe-4.html#check-your-understanding) and slides [Scaffolding research](https://lin-380-s24.github.io/slides/day-10.html#/) and [Project orientation](https://lin-380-s24.github.io/slides/day-11.html#/) for guidance.*

 1. Open your research project repository in RStudio.
 2. Open and modify the `reports/prospectus.qmd` as necessary to complete the steps below.

 *Remember to use the edit, add, commit, push workflow to update your GitHub page.*

-### Connect with the literature
+### Brainstorming

 1. Continue to refine your interest statement and gather and assess the literature with the goal to identify a research problem.
 2. First, search and scan the literature focusing on the aims and findings of the studies (this will be found in the abstract sections).